Search

 You will develop a rigorous mindset and be introduced to new mathematical concepts not explored at school level.

 This new way of approaching and analysing complex problems is a particularly valuable skill, applicable to many exciting career paths.
-This makes mathematics graduates extremely employable.
+This makes mathematics graduates very employable.

 Areas of study